jeffreyyoung/poe-db-prototype/README.md

 # Replicache
 ~~~~
-Create a collaborative drawing app.
+@gpt-4.1 @app-creator @claude-3.7-sonnet Create a collaborative drawing app.
 Here are the requirements:
 - Use replicache as the source of truth for all synced data. (don't throttle or batch writes)
 - Store each line in replicache using the key "lines/<id>".
 - Each point of the line should be displayed to as it is drawn.
 Do not wait for mouse up to draw the line.